 They don't leave a message.
 They call the next firm on Google.
 That attorney picks up.
 You just lost a $15,000 case.

-According to the Clio Legal Trends Report, law firms miss around 36% of incoming calls, and 34% of those callers never try to reach out again.
+According to research, 35% of law firm calls go unanswered, costing the industry an estimated $109 billion annually.
+Law firms miss around 36% of incoming calls, and 34% of those callers never try to reach out again.
 That's not just a missed call - that's $649 in wasted marketing spend per lead, and potentially thousands in lost case value.

 This post explains exactly how AI receptionist integration with Clio works - from the initial call to automatic matter creation, with real workflows, cost comparisons, and technical details.